Cardamine bulbifera

 Cardamine bulbifera, known as coralroot bittercress or coral root, is a species of flowering plant in the family Brassicaceae.
 It is a perennial with upright, mostly unbranched, stems to 70 cm tall, and leaves made up of between three and 13 leaflets.
+At the base of each leaf there are bulbils which can fall off and grow into new plants.
 The flowers have petals that are 10–15 mm long collected in corymbose few-flowered racemes and are generally light purple, pink or almost white.
 It is found in damp places.